Music technology development

 Architecture

-We design the royalty calculation engine, data ingestion pipeline, and rights enforcement logic around your specific deal terms and catalogue structure.
+We design the royalty calculation engine, data ingestion pipeline, and rights enforcement logic around your specific deal terms and catalog structure.
 The data model is documented before development starts so your team can validate it against known statement outputs.

 3. 03